Article Collection

 -

 Clients select/filter the messages they are interested in (by default no messages).
-When filtering is enabled, it is done on the client side by checking whether a frame begins with the specified filter.
-By convention the filter is a string value
+When filtering is enabled, it is done in the client-side library by checking whether a frame begins with the specified filter.
+By convention the filter is a plain string value

 -